ember-engines/ember-engines/README.md

 ### Routable Engines

-Routable engines should declare their route map in a `routes.js` file.
+Routable engines should declare their route map in a `routes.js` file within your engine's `addon` directory.
 For example:

 ```js